pveyes/theme-in-css/README.md

 - **Strictly-typed design token, no more typo**.
 As you might know: CSS is forgiving, but in this case we don't want that.
 We want it to fail at compile time and this library gives you that
 - **Works in CSS and JS**.
 Using CSS custom properties means you can reference your design token in both CSS and JS.
 Separation of concern!
-- **Library agnostic**.
+- **UI Library agnostic**.
 The only purpose of this library is to provide type-safe CSS custom properties in your TS modules, nothing less, nothing more.

 ## Usage